Michael Danziger, Senior Rabbi

 Rabbi Shana Goldstein Mackler has been serving as a Rabbi at The Temple, Congregation Ohabai Sholom in Nashville since her ordination at the Hebrew Union College-Jewish Institute of Religion in Cincinnati, June 2004.
 In 2022, Rabbi was promoted to Rabbi & Senior Scholar affective July 1.

 Prior to joining The Temple, she earned her Masters of Arts in Hebrew Letters from HUC in 2003, and graduated Phi Beta Kappafrom the University of Florida in 1998, and was a teacher at the Hebrew Day School of Central Florida.

 While in seminary, Rabbi Mackler served congregations in Ishpeming, Michigan; Ft.
 Walton Beach, Florida; and Natchez, Mississippi.

-Rabbi Mackler is married to attorney and Army veteran Major James Mackler, who is currently serving in the Air National Guard, and they are the proud parents of their daughters, Hannah and Sylvie.
+Rabbi Mackler is married to attorney and Army veteran Lt.
+Col. James Mackler, who is currently serving in the Air National Guard. they are the proud parents of their daughters, Hannah and Sylvie.